Convex-Dev/design/papers/convex-whitepaper.md

 #### Memory Accounting impact

 The memory accounting subsystem is designed so that it always has a minimal effect on CVM state size, even though it causes changes in the CVM state (consumption of allowances etc.).
-This limits any risk of state growth size from the Memory Accounting itself.
+This limits any risk of state growth size from the memory accounting itself.

-This is achieved mainly by ensuring that state changes due to Memory Accounting cause no net Cell allocations: at most small embedded fields within existing Cells are updated (specifically balances and allowances stored within Accounts).
+This is achieved mainly by ensuring that state changes due to Memory Accounting cause no net Cell allocations: at most small embedded fields within existing cells are updated (specifically balances and allowances stored within Accounts).

 #### Performance characteristics

-Memory Accounting is `O(1)` for each non-embedded Cell allocated, with a relatively small constant.
+Memory Accounting is `O(1)` for each non-embedded cell allocated, with a relatively small constant.
 This would appear to be asymptotically optimal for any system that performs exact memory accounting at a fine-grained level.

 This achievement is possible because:

-- The Memory Size is computed incrementally and cached for each Cell.
+- The memory size is computed incrementally and cached for each cell.
-- The number of child cells for each Cell is itself bounded by a small constant
+- The number of child cells for each cell is itself bounded by a small constant
 - Memory Size computation is usually lazy, that is it is not performed unless required
-- The immutable nature of Convex Cell values means that there is never a need to update Memory Sizes once cached
+- The immutable nature of Convex cell values means that there is never a need to update memory sizes once cached

 #### Accounting for computational costs

-The direct computational cost of performing this Memory Accounting is factored in to the juice cost of operations that perform new Cell allocations.
-This compensates Peer operators for the (relatively small) overhead of performing Memory Accounting.
+The direct computational cost of performing this memory accounting is factored in to the juice cost of operations that perform new cell allocations.
+This compensates Peer operators for the (relatively small) overhead of performing memory accounting.

 The storage cost is, of course, handled by the general economics of the Memory Accounting model and pool trading.